It was all a dream.

 Or maybe it just feels that way.

-With Kelly returning, excitement for the 2013 season was palpable among fans and the possibilites of what the Ducks could accomplish with Kelly at the helm for another season were endless.
+With Kelly returning, excitement for the 2013 season was palpable amongst fans and the possibilites of what the Ducks could accomplish with Kelly at the helm for another season were endless.

 That is, until Wednesday happened.

 10 days after Mullens confirmed the news every Duck fan wanted to hear, Oregon's athletic director sat at the same podium.
-This time, however, the news felt more like a swift kick to the gut to fans of Oregon football.
+This time, however, the news felt more like a swift kick to the gut to Oregon football faithful.

 Mullens confirmed Wednesday afternoon that the University of Oregon would be "restarting the search" for a new head coach football coach after Kelly informed Mullens of his intent to accept the head coaching position with the Philadelphia Eagles early Wednesday morning.